INFORMATION FOR CLIENTS

 I have read, or have had read to me, the issues and points in this brochure.
 I have discussed those points I did not understand, and have had my questions, if any, fully answered.
 I agree to act according to the points covered in this brochure.
 I hereby agree to enter into therapy with this therapist, and to cooperate fully and to the best of my ability, as shown by my signature here.

-My electronic signature of this document indicates I have had all my questions answered, understand the contents of this document and agree to abide by it.
+You will need to sign this document electronically through my client portal.
+Your signature indicates you have had all your questions answered, understand the contents of this document and agree to abide by it.